thurendous/foundry-dao-f23/README.md

+# Summary

+1. We are going to have a contract controlled by a DAO.
+2. Every transaction that the DAO wants to send has to be voted on.
+3. We will use ERC20 tokens for voting (Bad model, please research better models as you get better!)

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**

 Foundry consists of:

 - **Forge**: Ethereum testing framework (like Truffle, Hardhat and DappTools).
 - **Cast**: Swiss army knife for interacting with EVM smart contracts, sending transactions and getting chain data.
 - **Anvil**: Local Ethereum node, akin to Ganache, Hardhat Network.
 - **Chisel**: Fast, utilitarian, and verbose solidity REPL.

 ## Documentation